medic/cht-core/tests/scalability/README.md

 Once the medic script completes we begin setting up for jmeter.
 The `start_jmeter_ec2.sh` script launches a new ec2 instance with the `user-data` script at `cht-core/tests/scalability/run_suite.sh`.

 The script clones cht-core and navigates to the scalability dir.
 Then installs java, nodejs, jmeter, and its plugins.
 Executes the scalability suite which is defined in the `cht-core/tests/scalability/sync.jmx`, and finally it uploads the results to an s3 bucket.

+## Running in tests in Distributed mode.

+JMETER allows you to run the same test plan on multiple machines to generate additional load when 1 machine cannot execute enough.
+One main CAVEAT is that the orchestrator does not send any date to the worker nodes.
+You need to split the config.json and pass it to each node.

+### Triggering through GitHub Actions.

+1. Generate data and user accounts.
+    1. When using a clone, reset all the user passwords using `scripts/bulk-password-change.js` with the `--generateJSON` option.
+2. Split the config.json into equal parts based on the number of runners using  `tests/scalability/ec2_management/split_config.js`
+3. Upload the config files to S3 using `tests/scalability/ec2_management/upload_s3.js`
+4. Trigger the manual scalability distributed flow.
+5. The tests run....

+## Manually Setting up

+JMETER allows you to run the same test plan on multiple machines to generate additional load when 1 machine cannot execute enough.
+One main CAVEAT is that the orchestrator does not send any date to the worker nodes.
+You need to split the config.json and pass it to each node.

+1. Generate data and user accounts.
+    1. When using a clone, reset all the user passwords using `scripts/bulk-password-change.js` with the `--generateJSON` option.
+1. Split the config.json into equal parts based on the number of runners using  `tests/scalability/ec2_management/split_config.js`
+1. Spin up at least 2 EC2 instances.
+1. Copy and run the run_suite.sh to each.
+This install all required softwares
+1. Copy the config files to the worker nodes
+1. Get the public ip addresses of each worker.
+1. Generate an [RMI key](https://jmeter.apache.org/usermanual/remote-test.html#setup_ssl) on the orchestrator.
+1. Copy the key to the worker nodes and place it in the scalability folder.
+1. Launch jmeter-server on the worker nodes in the scalability directory.
+The executable is located  `cht-core/tests/scalability/jmeter/bin/jmeter-server`
+1. From the orchestrator run your jmeter command.
+The -r argument takes a comma separated list of worker node ip addresses.

+This will trigger 700 users to replicate ramping up another user every 5 seconds.

+EX: `./jmeter/bin/jmeter -n  -t sync.jmx -Gnumber_of_threads=700 -Gramp_up_period=5 -Gworking_dir=/home/ubuntu/cht-core/tests/scalability/ -Gnode_binary=/usr/bin/node -l ./report_remote/cli_run.jtl -e -o ./report_remote -R 3.8.93.43,3.11.81.213`